Have you ever wondered how WordPress actually works behind the scenes?

 Next, it fires DO_ACTION_REF_ARRAY ‘pre_get_posts’ action with WP_Query object.

-WordPress will now run apply_filters to clean up query and run some final checks.
+WordPress will now run apply_filters to clean up the query and run some final checks.

 The query part ends with WordPress returning the posts.